Etruscan language

 Etruscan (/ɪˈtrʌskən/ ih-TRUSK-ən) was the language of the Etruscan civilization in the ancient region of Etruria, (Note: Etruria: modern Tuscany, western Umbria, northern Latium.) in Etruria Padana (Note: Etruria Padana: modern Veneto, Lombardy, Emilia-Romagna.) and Etruria Campana (Note: Etruria Campana: some areas of coastal Campania) in what is now Italy.
 Etruscan influenced Latin but was eventually superseded by it.
 Around 13,000 Etruscan inscriptions have been found so far, only a small minority of which are of significant length; some bilingual inscriptions with texts also in Latin, Greek, or Phoenician; and a few dozen purported loanwords.
-Attested from 700 BC to 50 AD, the relation of Etruscan to other languages has been a source of long-running speculation and study.
-Nowadays, it is generally agreed to be in the Tyrsenian language family, but before it gained currency as one of the Tyrsenian languages, it was commonly treated as an isolate, although there were also a number of other less well-known hypotheses.
+It is attested from 700 BC to 50 AD and the relation of Etruscan to other languages has been a source of long-running speculation and study.
+Nowadays it is generally agreed to be in the Tyrrhenian language family but it used to be commonly treated as an isolate, although there was also a number of other lesser-known hypotheses.

 The consensus among linguists and Etruscologists is that Etruscan was a Pre-Indo-European and Paleo-European language, closely related to the Raetic language that was spoken in the Alps, and to the Lemnian language, attested in a few inscriptions on Lemnos.

-The Etruscan alphabet derived from the Greek one, specifically from the Euboean script that Greek colonists brought to southern Italy.
-Therefore, linguists have been able to read the inscriptions in the sense of knowing roughly how they would have been pronounced, but have not yet understood their meaning.
-However, by using combinatory method, it was possible to assign some Etruscan words to grammatical categories such as noun and verb, to identify some inflectional endings, and to assign meanings to a few words of very frequent occurrence.
+The Etruscan alphabet derived from the Greek alphabet, specifically from the Euboean script, which Greek colonists brought to southern Italy.
+Therefore linguists have been able to read the inscriptions in the sense of knowing roughly how they would have been pronounced but have not yet understood their meaning.
+However by using combinatory method it was possible to assign some Etruscan words to grammatical categories such as noun and verb, to identify some inflectional endings and to assign meanings to a few words of very frequent occurrence.